 What To Do If A VA Appraisal Comes In Low

 The main difference is the VA has stricter guidelines when it comes to houses.
-The VA guarantees loans, so they want to make sure the house meets their standards.
+The Department of Veterans Affairs guarantees VA home loans, so they want to make sure the house meets their standards.

 Unfortunately, VA appraisals can work against the home sale.
-If a VA appraisal comes in low, problems can occur.
+If a VA appraisal comes in low compared to the loan amount, problems can occur.

 What options do VA home buyers have when this occurs?

 The VA appraisal process is very similar to any other home appraisal.
 Your VA lender will order an evaluation with a VA-approved-appraiser.

 The VA appraiser’s job is the establish a “fair market value” for the property and ensure the home meets the VA’s Minimum Property Requirements.